Welcome to FloodWise!

 LOWER MAINLAND FLOOD MANAGEMENT STRATEGY

-The Lower Mainland Flood Management Strategy (LMFMS) is a collaborative initiative aimed at developing a regional strategy to reduce flood risk and increase the flood resilience of communities along the lower Fraser River and South Coast.
+The Lower Mainland Flood Management Strategy (LMFMS) has been a multi-year collaborative initiative aimed at developing a regional strategy to reduce flood risk and increase the flood resilience of communities along the lower Fraser River and South Coast.

 Phase 1 of the LMFMS was focused on an analysis of LM flood scenarios, a regional assessment of flood vulnerabilities and a review of flood protection works and practices in the region.